Flexipie/ApplicationPoint/STATUS.md

 2. ✅ Git is configured and pushing to GitHub
 3. ✅ All dependencies installed (474 packages)
 4. ✅ Tests can be run with `pnpm test`
+5. ✅ **Database is live in Supabase with 10 tables**
+6. ✅ Run `pnpm db:studio` to browse database visually

 ---